empathyco/x/packages/x-adapter-platform/README.md

 ## Configuration & Usage

-The PlatformAdapter interface is a configuration object for each Search Platform API’s endpoint:
+The PlatformAdapter instance is a configuration object for each Empathy Platform API’s endpoints:

 ```ts
 export const platformAdapter: PlatformAdapter = {